Pochury Naga: Engagement

 The parent of the boy normally approaches the girl's family through a mediator.
 However, among the rich, the boy's father may directly approach the girl's family.
 Among the Yisi group it was either a boy grandparents or Amüjipa (clan's taster) will go and ask the hand of a girl in marriage to their boy.
 If the proposal is agreed upon by the girl and her parent, there will be an exchange of spade between the two families known as Pvimünüyü.
 The Akhegwo group has a practice that until the proposal was accepted by the girl's parent; they would not offer anything or comply with their request for drinks or light to light their way home, since proposals were made usually at night.
 After the acceptance, spades were exchange.
 Whereas, Phor group gifts the girl a bone necklace.
 Among the Lüruri group, instead of a gift to the girl, the girl family will send one of the younger brothers to the boy's house as an observer till the marriage.

 Child engagement

 Child engagement was also practiced by the Phor-Yisi, Lüruri and Akhegwo group of Pochury.
-Children were engaged at the tender age.
 This practice was restricted to close friend's children.
 In some cases, engagement was done even before birth.